ABC (band): Formation

-The Lexicon of Love, Beauty Stab & How to Be a Zillionaire: 1981–1985
+The Lexicon of Love, Beauty Stab and How to Be a Zillionaire: 1981–1985

 The band's first single, "Tears Are Not Enough", made the UK top 20 in 1981.
 Soon afterwards, Robinson left the band and was replaced by David Palmer; Lickley departed shortly thereafter and was not replaced.
 In 1982, the band released their debut studio album The Lexicon of Love, which reached number one on the UK Albums Chart.
 Produced by Trevor Horn, it often featured in UK critics' lists of favourite albums: it ranked 42nd in The Observer Music Monthlys "Top 100 British Albums" (June 2004) and 40th in Q magazine's "100 Greatest British Albums" (June 2000).
-The band had three top 10 hits during 1982: the singles "Poison Arrow", "The Look of Love" (both of which were recorded whilst Mark Lickley was still a member of the band), and "All of My Heart".
+The band had three top 10 hits during 1982: the singles "Poison Arrow", "The Look of Love" (both of which were recorded whilst Mark Lickley was still a member of the band) and "All of My Heart".
 Several high-concept music videos were made, including the long-form spy pastiche "Mantrap" by Julien Temple.

 Following the culmination of the Lexicon of Love tour, Palmer joined the Yellow Magic Orchestra for a series of tour dates; shortly thereafter Fry, White and Singleton decided to reconvene in order to commence work on their next album, leading Palmer to depart ABC in order to honour his commitments to Yellow Magic Orchestra's tour.
-The remaining members found it difficult to follow-up on the success of their debut.
+The remaining members found it difficult to follow up on the success of their debut.
 Their second album, Beauty Stab, was released in November 1983, produced by Gary Langan who was the engineer on The Lexicon of Love.
 It performed poorly in comparison to its predecessor, peaking at No. 12.
 The first single from the album, "That Was Then but This Is Now", briefly appeared in the UK top 20, followed by a top 40 showing for "SOS".
 The band eschewed remixes for the project and so the 12" single for "That Was Then but This Is Now" featured the disclaimer "This record is exactly the same as the 7" version.
 The choice is yours."